 CCM does not provide tips to unlock mobile phones, smartwatches, or SIM cards.
 Whilst this information could help to unlock devices, it could also result in piracy and be used to unlock stolen devices.
 Every day, mobile phones are stolen, and it is our mission to help people while respecting the law.
+In this article we explain the process of unlocking and some key definitions.

 Mobile phones, smart watches, and SIM cards often come with several codes, such as PIN, PUK, restriction codes, and security codes.
 These codes are intended to prevent the unauthorized use of mobile devices and help if the phone gets stolen.
 Despite the intended impact, unlocking mobile phones and SIM cards is now quite easy and widely available.